FAQ - English Version

-Employees of the state of Hessen are expected to follow the recommendations of the Robert-Koch Institute for protection against the coronavirus Sars-CoV-2.
-These particularly include the distance regulations (keeping a distance of at least 1.5 metres), hygiene measures, wearing a mouth-and-nose cover (“everyday mask”) and regular airing of closed rooms.
+Employees of the state of Hessen are expected to follow the RKI recommendations for protection against the coronavirus SARS-CoV-2.
+These particularly include the distance regulations (keeping a distance of at least 1.5 metres), hygiene measures, wearing a medical mask and regular airing of closed rooms.

 What do I need to keep in mind when I deal with official documents while working from home?

 - Please only take home the documents specifically required for your work.
-You should only keep these documents at home as long as your work with these (do not leave them at home after you finished working with them).
+You should only keep these documents at home as long as you work with them (do not leave them at home after you finished working with them).